lbelzile/math80667a/docs/11-causal-inference.md

 2. competitive mediation when direct and indirect effects are of opposite signs.
 3. indirect-only mediation when the direct effect of $X \to Y$ is null, but the effect $X \to M \to Y$ isn't.

+Previous definitions popularized by @Baron.Kenny:1986 still found in old papers include "full mediation" for instances where $\beta=0$ and partial mediation if the direct effect is less than the total effect, meaning $\beta < \tau$.

 To see this, let's generate data with a binary treatment and normally distributed mediators and response with no confounding (so the data generating process matches exactly the formulation fo Baron--Kenny.
 We set $\alpha=2$, $\beta = 1/2$ and $\gamma=0$.
 This is an instance where the null is true ($X$ affects both $M$ and $Y$).